-The finite-lived intangibles are being amortized over periods of two to ten years using either a straight line method or the consumption period based on expected cash flows from the underlying intangible asset.
-Finite-lived intangible amortization expense from continuing operations was \$4.2 million and \$4.8 million in fiscal years 2018 and 2017.
+Originally, the finite-lived intangibles are being amortized over periods of two to ten years using either a straight line method or the consumption period based on expected cash flows from the underlying intangible asset.
+Finite-lived intangible amortization expense from continuing operations was \$3.4 million and \$4.2 million in fiscal years 2019 and 2018.
 The following is the expected future amortization by fiscal year: